Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsection{Understanding Human Cognition, Visual Attention, and Perception}

-Plenty of works in the literature focus on computer vision- and machine learning-based approaches to identify eye regions and detect gaze and concentrate on human-computer interaction, mostly in an online fashion for rendering and real-time user support.
-In addition to those, researchers often collect eye-tracking data from VR setups and process and analyze them in an offline fashion to understand human behavior from a perspective of cognitive and visual attention processes as well.
-Therefore, in this section, we give a comprehensive review of both theoretical and practical studies of eye-tracked VR with respect to understanding human behaviors.
-We first outline in Section~\ref{subsubsec:cognition} how eye tracking can be used to understand human cognition in VR and during the use of HMDs.
-Then, we explore the works that investigate the relationship between human visual attention and gaze behavior in Section~\ref{subsubsec:attention}.
-Later, in Section~\ref{subsubsec:perception}, we provide the research related to human perception of VR spaces, considering perceived realism and cybersickness.
+Computer vision and machine learning methods for identifying eye regions and detecting gaze mostly work online for rendering or providing real-time user support.
+Researchers also often collect eye-tracking data from VR to analyze and understand human behaviors in an offline fashion.
+We first outline in Section~\ref{subsubsec:cognition} how eye tracking can aid in understanding human cognition in VR and during HMD use.
+Then, we explore the works investigating the relationship between human visual attention and gaze behaviors in Section~\ref{subsubsec:attention}.
+Later, in Section~\ref{subsubsec:perception}, we provide the research on human perception of VR, considering perceived realism and cybersickness.